CommerceExperts/searchhub-docs/docs/module_smartsuggest.rst

 4. Contextual Pre-Suggestions
 -----------------------------
-Intent often starts before typing. smartSuggest delivers pre-suggestions based on the current or last recent user context (e.g., category page, campaign entry, viewed product), with safe fallbacks when context is limited or unknown.
+Intent often starts before typing. smartSuggest delivers pre-suggestions based on the current or last recent user context (e.g., category page, campaign entry, viewed product), with safe fallbacks to the in our UI configured (Default Pre-Suggest Type) when context is limited or unknown.

 We recommend following the `user stories`_ to get started with the smartSuggest integration into your system.